Something evil lives on Nob Hill and only a sacrifice can keep it there.

 My sister is dead, she thought.
 Nothing can change that.

-She angrily tossed stones into the deep pool that relaxed at the mountain’s feet, then scrutinized the ripples as they spread in ever-widening circles before lapping at the muddy bank.
+She tossed stones into the deep pool that relaxed at the mountain’s feet, then scrutinized the ripples as they spread in ever-widening circles before lapping at the muddy bank.
 Pulling back her long, brown hair and tucking it behind her ear, she listened as the wind soughed in the trees like an ancient lamenting voice.

-It was a beautiful day, a perfect day, but Adriana shuddered when she remembered the sacrifice made to create this perfect day of days, and the sheer weight of it bowed her head until the very bones of her shoulders felt as if they would splinter and crack under a colossal mountain of grief.
+It was a beautiful day, but Adriana shuddered when she remembered the sacrifice made to create this perfect day of days, and the sheer weight of it bowed her head until the very bones of her shoulders felt as if they would splinter and crack under a colossal mountain of grief.

 My sister is dead.